 Here at Compass High School we take education very seriously.
 Learning is something deeply personal to each and every student.
 Our supportive learning environment promotes each student’s individuality.
 Art Comb’s Six Principles of Learning is what we adapt our curriculum from here at Compass High School.
-Read the complete six principles below.
+Read the complete six principles of learning described by Art Combs below.

 People learn best when they have a need to know.
 Of all the things we know about learning, this fact is probably the most basic and often overlooked.
 We expect students to need to know what we want to teach them – or if they don’t they should!
 Rarely do we make much effort to discover student needs and relate teaching to them.
 The genius of good teaching lies not in providing information but in helping students to discover needs to know they never had before.